You want smart political talk without the meltdowns?

 A block party or invasion?

-Well, I think I actually think there is, Sean, a little bit of a little bit of in-between, because I think he's using these forces as a big cudgel to intimidate the West and do it very effectively.
+Well, I think I actually think there is, Sean, a little bit of in-between because I think he's using these forces as a big cudgel to intimidate the West and do it very effectively.

 The man smells blood in the water.

-He knows that uh Biden administration has made so many foreign policy mistakes, it's like they've invented a new dance or something.
+He knows that the Biden administration has made so many foreign policy mistakes, it's like they've invented a neat dance or something.

 And he's taking advantage of Biden's weakness to try to extract concessions such as a commitment that will never let Ukraine enter NATO and things like that.